labex-labs/open-source-labs/git/30-seconds-of-git/challenge-remove-file-from-commit/step1.md

-# Git Challenge: Remove a File from the Last Commit
+# Remove a File from the Last Commit

 ## Problem